viktor-matic/it-ai-assistant/README.md

 # poetry config virtualenvs.in-project true
 ```

-No we are ready to initilize a project and install dependencies.
+Now we are ready to initialize a project and install dependencies.

 ```sh
 # cd content_management_backend